Gabriel-T-Harris/Hand_Probability_Calculator/README.md

 - while `(` and `)` are used to group a whole subexpression.

 The above conditions form the operands of the following operators:
 - `AND` is a simple and statement.
-Both operands must be true for it to be true.
+Both operands must be true for this operator to be true.
 - `OR` is inclusive or, meaning at least one operand must be true.
 Thus, only the matched operand will take up cards.
 - `XOR` is exclusive or, thus only one operand may be true.
 Thus, both operands having the same value will result in an overall false value.
 - `NOT` is special, though `XOR` does similar things.
 It is the absence of something being true, thus it does not use up any cards.
 As conditions operate on what remains, `NOT` is very much non-associative, unlike the other operators, which are for the most part.